1988 Indianapolis Colts season

-The 1988 Indianapolis Colts season was the 36th season for the team in the National Football League (NFL) and fifth in Indianapolis.
+The 1988 season was the 36th season for the Indianapolis Colts in the National Football League (NFL) and fifth in Indianapolis.
 The team finished the year with a record of 9 wins and 7 losses, and tied for second in the AFC East division with the New England Patriots.
 However, the Colts finished ahead of New England based on better record against common opponents (7–5 to Patriots' 6–6).
+At the start of the season, Ron Meyer demoted quarterback Gary Hogeboom to back up, and promoted Jack Trudeau to starter, which prompted Hogeboom to demand that he be either traded or released.